wyattsweet/training/books/the_rails_5_way/ch1.md

 When Rails encounters a unidentified constant in the code, it uses a class loader routine based on file name conventions.
 Rails has the concept of a load path which tells the class loader where to search.
 In the console if you run `$LOAD_PATH`, you will see it.

+#### 1.6.1.2 Rails, Modules and Auto-Loading Code

+Rails does not require you to `require` code from another file.
+Instead it follows a convention that allows Rails to auto-load your code.
+If rails encounters a class called `EstimationCalculator` it will require a file by the name of `estimation_calculator`.
+If the class or module is nested such as `MacGyver::SwissArmyKnife` rails looks to require `mac_gyver/swiss_army_knife`.
+These directories should be somewhere in Ruby's load path such as `app`, `lib` or one of their subdirectories.
+**If you follow naming conventions, you should never need to explicitly `require` Ruby code.**

+### 1.6.2 Eager Load

+To speed up boot time of the Rails server, libraries are loaded on an as-needed basis (lazy loading).
+This is governed by the `config.eager_load` setting.

+`config.eager_load = false`

+For production you would want this set to true.

+### 1.6.3 Error Reports